miles-no/gather-your-party-with-svelte/workshop-tasks.md

 For consistent design and functionality we wish to create a Button component that can be reused in our application.

-The component currently has the 3 variables `variant`, `small` and `disabled`, but they are not exposed, and can not be set by parent components.
+The component currently has the 3 variables `variant`, `small` and `disabled`, but they are currently not exposed, and can not be set by parent components.

-Read about [Component Bindings](https://svelte.dev/tutorial/component-bindings) to find out more.

 We also wish to expose the `click` event of the inner button so any parent components, as that is the main use case for a button.

-And lastly our button should also have some content.
+Lastly our button should also have some content.
 We wish for anything that is inside our Buttons tag to be reflected into the inner button.
-Example: `<Button>The should be displayed inside the button</Button>`
+Example: `<Button>The should be displayed inside the button</Button>`.
+In Svelte this is done using [Slots](https://svelte.dev/tutorial/slots).

 #### Files